 Each spring has its own unique composition, offering different health benefits.
 The water, for example, is very good for the skin and reduces skin problems.

-In addition, the water is also just very tasty and healthy to drink!
+In addition, the water is also just very tasty and healthy to drink.

 2. Skiing and snowboarding in the largest ski resort in south-eastern Europe

-In total, there are 75 km of slopes and 14 lifts in Bansko.
+There are a total of 75 km of slopes and 14 lifts in Bansko, and the ski season runs from December to April.

 3. Adventure in nature